Ifeanyi222/ALT_Appointment_App/README.md

 # ALT_Appointment_App
-This web app will allow users to register and booking appointment with the pastor in charge.
+This web app will allow users to register and book appointment with the pastor in charge.